ChristianGeng/emacs-conf/CheatSheet.md

 M-< , beginning of file
 M-> , end of file

+C-l C-l put current pos to top of file

+C-j Insert New line

+## Getting help
+C-h ? what kinds of help

 C-h r emacs book
 C-h f	Describe a function
 C-h v	Describe variable

-C-l C-l put current pos to top of file

-C-j Insert New line
+C-h d debugging
+C-h b (or M-x describe-bindings) will sh
+C-h k (M-x describe-key) to show what command is bound to a

 ##  Auto-Fill-Mode